Keshavraj024/tcp_server_client_application/README.md

 ```sh
 ./client
 ```

+- Replace <server_address> with the IP address or hostname of the server you want to connect to.
+- Replace <server_port> with the port number the server is listening on.
-The client will connect to the server and send messages.
+- The client will attempt to connect to the server and send messages.
 ### Client (Python)

 You can also establish a heterogeneous connection using a Python client.
 An example Python client can be found in the `python_client` directory.
 To run the Python client, follow these steps: